- Ch. 1-6

 - Ch.
 19-24

-The best way for us to get an overview of the story told by Luke in his two volumes is to trace the movements of Jesus and the Apostles.
+As said on the previous page, the best way for us to get an overview of the story told by Luke in his two volumes is to follow its geography.
+We need to trace on this page the movements from place to place of Jesus and the Apostles.

-To do this, I will give a number of references for you to look up, while adding only a few comments.
-The answers are all factual, no tricks, just write down what you discover and see what emerges.
-Then you will be ready for my more detailed comments in my response.
+To do this, I will give a number of references for you to guide you through the story; I will add a few comments.
+The answers are all factual, no tricks; just write down what you discover and see what emerges.
+Then you will be ready for the more detailed comments in my response.

 Lk 1,9 and 2,41: the city and place at the centre of the overture.